CARV-ICS-FORTH/XHC-OpenMPI/remedies/README.md

 of the XHC component within the OpenMPI installation.
 This is necessary in order for the script to switch between the variants and re-compile XHC.

-Finally, it's recommended to go through the script to see how it works, the actions that it performs, and the OpenMPI MCA variables that it sets.
+Finally, while most likely not necessary, consider briefly going through the script to see how it works, the actions that it performs, and the OpenMPI MCA variables that it sets.

 ### plot-remedies.sh